2021 European League of Football season

-The 2021 ELF season is the inaugural season of the European League of Football, a newly formed professional American football league based in Europe.
-It started on June 19, 2021, and ended with a Championship Game in Düsseldorf's Merkur Spiel-Arena, on September 26, 2021.
+The 2021 ELF season was the inaugural season of the European League of Football, a newly formed professional American football league based in Europe.
+It started on June 19, 2021, and ended with the ELF Championship Game in Düsseldorf's Merkur Spiel-Arena, on September 26, 2021.
+Frankfurt Galaxy won the title, beating Hamburg Sea Devils 32-30.

 Format

 The league is divided into two divisions, North and South.
 Each team plays 10 games during the regular season: twice against their division rivals, and twice against two of the teams from the other division.
 The top two teams in each division qualify for the playoffs, with the North and South champions qualifying for the Championship Game.

 Rules

-For the inaugural season, the ELF is mostly using adapted NFL rules, as opposed to adapted NCAA rules which virtually all other European American Football leagues use.
-There is a limit of two "Americans" (a category which also includes some other non-European nationalities) per down but people who are dual citizens of the U.S. and a EU-member country are not counted towards that limit in keeping with the Bosman ruling.
+For the inaugural season, the ELF is mostly using adapted NFL rules, as opposed to adapted NCAA rules which virtually all other European American football leagues use.
+There is a limit of two "Americans" (a category which also includes some other non-European nationalities) per down but people who are dual citizens of the U.S. and an EU-member country are not counted towards that limit in keeping with the Bosman ruling.
 Unlike in most other European American football leagues there is overtime during regular season games that are still tied after regulation, but the overtime rules are based on NCAA rules.